wegotpop/principles-and-practices/practices/learning-about-the-platform.md

 Reading tests can also be a very helpful first step.

 Often they are written with both a positive assumption (i.e. passing valid arguments) and negative assumptions (i.e. passing invalid arguments).
 From there you can often get a sense of what the code is supposed to do.
+For functions in dynamic languages, like Javascript and Python, it can sometimes be hard to understand what the parameters are on the expected calls and the tests provide a great specification of the usages that the original developer imagined for the code.